iheartswift/Rainbow/README.md

 <br />

-## Pre-built configurations
+## Pre-built Button configurations

-You can try these configurations out in the [examples repository](https://github.com/iheartswift/Examples) in the **Rainbow-Button-Examples** project.
+See the table below for all the different kinds of pre-built button configurations.

 <br />